The Ceramics Lab

 Print and Media Lab

-The Print Lab & Media Lab has various production methods available including: Screen printing (including T-Shirt presses), intaglio, lithography, letterpress and bookbinding.
+The Print Lab & Media Lab has various production methods available including: screen printing (including t-shirt presses), intaglio, lithography, letterpress and bookbinding.
 The darkroom area has multiple exposure systems for producing plates and screens.
-Students who have attended a primary orientation (in Fall semester) and have paid a security deposit may check materials out though an equipment checkout system - this includes squeegees, scoopcoaters, brayers, rollers and other items.
+Students who have attended a primary orientation (in Fall semester) and have paid a security deposit may use resources in the lab - these include squeegees, scoopcoaters, brayers, rollers and other items.
 Checked-out equipment is lent on a 24 hour maximum basis.

-The Lab also includes a Digital Lab consisting of 7 workstations, 2 scanners and basic small scale output for producing film for exposure as well as pre-production support for media projects.
+The Lab also includes a Digital Lab consisting of 4 workstations, a scanner and basic small-scale output for producing film for exposure as well as pre-production support for media projects.

 The Cage supplies paper, inks, plates and screen emulsion.
 Transaction and recharge protocols are identical to Output Services (see below).

-Output Services provides 44" inkjet printing on Lab supplied (i.e. no outside materials) photo media and clear film, laser cutting (maximum size 16' x 12", see operators for material restrictions) 3-D printing and vinyl cutting.
-Proper file set up is absolutely necessary and requirements for files, as well as pricing may be reviewed at artserve.calarts.edu.
+Output Services provides 44" inkjet printing on Lab-supplied (i.e. no outside materials) photo media and clear film, laser cutting (maximum size 16' x 12", see operators for material restrictions) 3-D Resin printing and vinyl cutting.
+Proper file set up is absolutely necessary and requirements for files, as well as pricing may be reviewed at Canvas.
 Additionally, a consultation with Output Services operators is highly recommended.

 Super Shop